OGGM/oggm/docs/input-data.rst

 Mass-balance data
 ~~~~~~~~~~~~~~~~~

-In-situ mass-balance data is used by OGGM to calibrate and validate the
+In-situ mass-balance data are used by OGGM to calibrate and validate the
 mass-balance model.
 We rely on mass-balance observations provided by the
 World Glacier Monitoring Service (`WGMS`_).
 The `Fluctuations of Glaciers (FoG)`_ database contains annual mass-balance